2kpr/ComfyUI-UltraPixel/README.md

 To enable ControlNet usage you merely have to use the load image node in ComfyUI and tie that to the controlnet_image input on the UltraPixel Process node, you can also attach a preview/save image node to the edge_preview output of the UltraPixel Process node to see the controlnet edge preview.
 Easiest to just load the included workflow_controlnet.json file in ComfyUI.

+As mentioned above the default directory for the UltraPixel and StableCascade downloaded model files is ComfyUI/models/ultrapixel, if you want to alter this you can now change ultrapixel_directory or stablecascade_directory in the UltraPixel Load node from 'default' to the full path/directory you desire.

 Example Output for prompt:
 "A close-up portrait of a young woman with flawless skin, vibrant red lipstick, and wavy brown hair, wearing a vintage floral dress and standing in front of a blooming garden."
 <br/>